Wireless Power Explained

 Two Technical Standards

 Today, two incompatible technical standards for implementing wireless power exist, forcing product OEMs to choose one or the other.
-Some OEMs straddle the divide, manufacturing certain products compliant with one standard and others complaint with the alternative.
+Some OEMs straddle the divide, manufacturing certain products compliant with one standard and others compliant with the alternative.
 The Wireless Power Consortium champions a technical standard known as Qi (pronounced “chee,” which references the Chinese term denoting “life force.”)
 The alternative standard is defined by the Air Fuel Alliance.

 In addition to the inductive transfer of energy noted above, some wireless power systems use resonant coupling.
 Those systems have an LC circuit in both the transmitter and receiver.
 When the receiver is placed within about ¼ wavelength of the transmitter, its resonant circuit “rings” with an oscillating current the receiver’s LC circuit picks up.
 Resonant systems are capable of power outputs ranging from a few watts to several kilowatts with efficiencies greater than 80 percent.
 Proponents of resonant design point to its advantages over purely inductive power transfer: the ability to charge multiple devices with one charging pad, and greater flexibility in where the device to be charged is placed relative to the transmitter.